Projects & Results

 ASC Farmington Annual Progress Reports

-Periodic progress reports of research at the Farmington Research Center is prepared in order to keep you informed of research findings and programs at the Center.
+Periodic progress reports of research at the Farmington Research Center are prepared in order to keep you informed of research findings and programs at the Center.

 New Mexico 2003 Corn and Sorghum Performance Report